MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 By systematically analyzing security issues, you can develop a comprehensive understanding of the problems before implementing fixes.
 This approach ensures that solutions address root causes rather than just symptoms.

-In this task, you use GitHub Copilot's Ask mode to analyze the security vulnerabilities.
+In this task, you use GitHub Copilot's Ask mode to analyze the GitHub issues assigned to you.

 Use the following steps to complete this task: